inspec/inspec-habitat/docs/habitat_services.md

 ### topology

-String reflecting the topology of the Service.
+String reflecting the topology of the service.
 Values include `standalone` and `leader` (for leader-follower).
-See [the habitat docs](https://www.habitat.sh/docs/using-habitat/#topologies) for implications of these values.
+See [the Habitat docs](https://www.habitat.sh/docs/using-habitat/#topologies) for implications of these values.

 ```ruby
 # HA or the highway